 How Do Environments Affect You?

-- Maybe a favourite restaurant
+- Maybe a fave eatery

 - A local park

-- A sporting arena
+- A venue for sporting events

 Why is the physical environment in childcare important for learning and play?

 Children's intellectual and emotional growth can be fostered in an atmosphere that encourages both study and play.
 Because playing is one of the most prevalent methods in which children learn, the surroundings in which they spend their time need to be created and arranged so that they are compatible with the ways in which children feel, act, and behave.

 For instance, a healthy physical environment enables children to expand and mature through the activities, colours, and textures that are available to them.
 On the other hand, a child's educational experience might be negatively impacted by childcare facilities that are not well constructed as learning settings.
 For example, placing the reading and literacy section close to the music area will result in significant disturbances for youngsters who are attempting to focus their attention.

 In the early years of education, the physical learning environment is a representation of both the teacher's preparation and the student's progress.
 Children will be able to grow socially, emotionally, and physically if they have access to a location that is well organised and comfortable.
 The child's age as well as the quantity of other children in the room will each have an effect on the environment that they are exposed to physically.
 The following is a comparison of the many ways in which these early childhood learning spaces were organised.

 Features of a good learning environment in early childhood

 Children should feel comfortable participating, exploring, and developing in learning environments that are upbeat and welcoming.
 These environments are typically seen in childcare settings.
 Nonetheless, there are specific characteristics that can be seen in effective learning environments.
 These are the following: